microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Create the message listener method

 Now, you can create the `_setWebviewMessageListener` method in our `HelloWorldPanel` class.
-It'll be responsible for setting up an event listener that listens for messages passed from the webview context, and executes code based on the received message.
+It'll be responsible for setting up an event listener that listens for messages passed from the webview context and executes code based on the received message.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts